This is a tutorial for the Champions custom card maker by Landstander.

 Change set card colors

 You can easily change colors on all cards in a set.
-Find the card whose colors you want to apply to your set, then click the colors (palette) icon.
+Find the card whose colors you want to apply to your set, then click the colors icon.
 All the colors of cards in that set will be updated to match the selected card.

 Save your set changes